pdxjohnny/pdxjohnny.github.io/content/posts/ietf-118.md

 ## 2023-11-11 @pdxjohnny Engineering Logs

 - Updated ADR 7: [A GitHub Public Key and TPM Based Supply Chain Security Mitigation Option](https://github.com/intel/dffml/blob/alice/docs/arch/0007-A-GitHub-Public-Bey-and-TPM-Based-Supply-Chain-Security-Mitigation-Option.rst#a-github-public-key-and-tpm-based-supply-chain-security-mitigation-option)
-  - With Federated forges (long term target in WASM environment) we can leverage this ssh method ideally with an attested Transparency Service then we can get a receipt, issused with an ssh ECDSA-384 key.
+  - With Federated forges (long term target in WASM environment) we can leverage this ssh method ideally with an attested Transparency Service then we can get a receipt, issued with an ssh ECDSA-384 key.
   - CWT issuer is the keys endpoint.
   - We can use https://github.com/tpm2-software/tpm2-pkcs11 to bind the keys to a TPM owned by the developer.